 - Have a clean reputation on the internet?

-- Have detailed processes to carry you through the sales-design-production phases of a project?
+- Offer a detailed processes to carry you through the sales-design-production phases of a project?

 - Have an idea of how long the project will take to complete, and also how long the design and planning phases will take?

-- Have a bid that is extremely low?
+- Present a bid that is extremely low?
 Ask Why.

 - Seem trustworthy and reliable?